-Your community of faith may have been through a pastoral leadership change before; perhaps you have served on a "call committee."
-Our current transition process represents a two-fold approach that includes intentional transition work guided by a trained interim pastor (as available) before moving into the call process and a trained Transition Coach.
-This intentional transition process, already used extensively in other parts of the ELCA, provides time and space for the whole congregation to come together to remember and celebrate the past, assess the needs and gifts of the congregation, and explore opportunities for the future.
-A successful interim process not only prepares the way for the next chapter of your congregation's history, but also allows individuals and the whole community to practice healthy leave-taking, heal old wounds, and imagine creative ministry that can bless the wider community for future generations.
+This transition manual is one such resource that will help you move into God's future for you.
+The information and steps outlined in this manual will guide your congregation in coming together to remember and celebrate the past, assess the needs and gifts of the congregation, and explore opportunities for the future.
+A successful transition process not only prepares the way for the next chapter of your congregation's history but also allows individuals and the whole community to practice healthy leave-taking, heal old wounds, and imagine creative ministry that can bless the wider community for future generations.
+A healthy transition is an investment in your congregation's long-term future.

-This "Moving into the Future" manual will help you move into God's future for you and will provide you with the necessary steps and resources for both the intentional transition work as well as the call process.
-In the midst your transition, the Office of the Bishop and the congregation will work closely together toward the goal of finding the next right pastor or deacon who can participate with you in the mission to which the Spirit is calling you.
+As you navigate this transition, the Office of the Bishop will work closely together with you toward the goal of finding the next leader or leaders who can participate with you in the mission to which the Spirit is calling you.

-May God bless you and guide you-and the Holy Spirit surround you-during this journey of transformation.
+May God bless you and guide you-and the Holy Spirit surround you-during this journey.